MFi Program

 The modern Made for iPod logo is typical of the MFi program badging.

-Apple Inc.'s MFi Program, referring to "Made for iPhone/iPod/iPad", is a licensing program for developers of hardware and software peripherals that work with Apple's iPod, iPad and iPhone.
-The name is a shortened version of the long-form Made for iPod, the original program that ultimately became MFi.
+Apple Inc.'s MFi Program, short for "Made for iPhone/iPod/iPad", is a licensing program for developers of hardware and software peripherals that work with Apple's iPod, iPad, iPhone and Apple Watch lines.
+The name originally stood for Made for iPod when the program started in 2005.

-The MFi program covers various device connectors including the headphone jack, original dock connector and the newer Lightning connector, as well as AirPlay support.
-Companies joining the MFi program and passing certification tests are able to display certain MFi-related logos on their product packaging, like the "Made for iPod" badge.
+The MFi Program covers various device connectors and technologies including the TRSS headphone jack, the 30-pin dock connector, the Lightning connector, the Apple Watch magnetic charger, the MagSafe charger and MagSafe accessories, products that interface with iPhone and Apple Watch digital keys, Find My, CarPlay, AirPlay, HomeKit, game controllers, hearing aids and other devices.
+Companies that join the MFi Program and pass certification tests are able to display certain MFi-related logos on their product packaging, like the "Made for iPod" badge.

+Overview

 Made for iPod

-The Made for iPod program was launched at the Macworld Expo on 11 January 2005, although some products released just before the announcement carried a "Ready for iPod" label instead.
-It was reported at that time that Apple would be charging a 10% cut for all products with the logo, and the press described this as a "tax". iPods use an extended headphone jack that allows additional control inputs like mute and volume adjustments, and licenses were available for products plugging into the jack or the dock connector.
+The Made for iPod program was announced at the Macworld Expo on 11 January 2005.
+Some products released just before the announcement carried a "Ready for iPod" label instead.
+It was reported at that time that Apple would be taking a 10% cut for all products with the logo, which media outlets described as a "tax" on accessory makers. iPods use an extended TRSS headphone jack that allows additional control inputs like muting and volume adjustments, and licenses were available for products that plug into the iPod's jack or 30-pin dock connector.

-When using the dock connector, devices are able to control the iPod using a simple serial protocol known as the Apple Accessory Protocol (AAP).
+When using the 30-pin dock connector, devices are able to control the iPod using a simple serial protocol known as the Apple Accessory Protocol (AAP).
 This uses a (normally) 19,200 bit/s 8N1 communications signal to send short packets containing commands like "take voice note" or "volume up".
-With the introduction of the 3rd generation iPods, AAP was available to the headphone connection as well.
+With the introduction of the 3rd generation iPod, AAP was available to the headphone connection as well.
 These signals are used by many Made for iPod devices to allow remote control, including car integration systems.

-All iPod models have been discontinued by 2022, though the MFi program continues to exist.